osm-search/Nominatim/docs/admin/Tokenizers.md

 ## ICU tokenizer

-!!! danger
-    This tokenizer is currently in active development and still subject to backwards-incompatible changes.

 The ICU tokenizer uses the [ICU library](http://site.icu-project.org/) to normalize names and queries.
 It also offers configurable decomposition and abbreviation handling.